alyaparan/amnucry/README.md

   * Signal pilling
   * Random cellular calls

-you can use this command into linux terminal,  collected databases into one file.
+you can use this command for linux terminal,  collected databases into one file.

           & cat filename1.txt filename2.txt filename3.txt > database.txt # For specific files
 or